Tranzystorek/misc/README.md

 ## [zsh/ldot.zsh](zsh/ldot.zsh)

-Zsh function that lists only dotfiles in the given directory.
+Zsh function that lists only hidden files (AKA dotfiles) in the given directory.